 Welcome to the first day of December in a changing world.
 No blue hinges the sky.
 It’s all gray and cold and still as I write.
 A soft snow begins to fall.
 Cedars stand like sentinels.
 Crows call to each other.
 Grass is still green but covered in frost.
 I look back through the decade, about what in this world–in a rather exponential way–has changed drastically.
 Yet, other changes have happened via slow attrition.
 I think of all the stories that have enhanced me, caused me to question things, entertained me, made me grow.
-In stories, I appreciate the uncanny, not the comfortable.
-Many story elements unsettle me, but I prefer this haunting mood and aesthetic.
-I like stories that don’t ignore nature, for those are the most compelling stories and have been since I was a child and read my first stories: fairy tales, always with mushrooms, trees, flowers, animals, insects, caves, dark forests, oceans, rivers, and icy mountains.
+Many fiction elements unsettle me, but I prefer hard truths over comfort.
+I also like stories that don’t ignore nature, for those are the most compelling and have been since I was a child and read my first books: fairy tales, always with mushrooms, trees, flowers, animals, insects, caves, dark forests, oceans, rivers, and icy mountains.
 As we near the end of a memorable decade, I will share my favorite stories–whether written on the page or filmed in moving pictures–that encompass these things and more.

 By the way, trying to pick a yearly favorite is tough.
 Very tough.
 There are so many other novels and films this decade I really deeply appreciated as well.